-Adventure and a great admiration of the outdoors are in my DNA.
+Adventure and admiration for the the Southwest, are in my DNA!

-Not only did I grow up learning about the legends of my ancestors, but I was fortunate to live much of my youth near breathtaking scenery.
+I grew up learning about the legends of my ancestors that i’ll tell you about in a moment, but I was also very fortunate to live much of my youth near breathtaking scenery.
 My name is Wes Hawkins and I'm 30 years old.
 I was born in Bozeman, Montana, just outside of Yellowstone National Park.
-After leaving the Big Sky state we ended up in southeast Utah in Bears Ears National Monument.
+After leaving the Big Sky state we ended up in southeast Utah in Bears Ears National Monument in between Arches and Canyonland National Park.
 Since I can remember I've always loved nature; so much that my mom used to make me wear a cowbell around my neck so that if I veered off too far, she could still find me.

 Going through high school and the college years of life I lost track of my passion for the outdoors, started working a corporate job, was always partying and eventually hit a lonely rock bottom.
-Then I met my better half, Michelle, and we traded clubbing for hiking.
+When I started to explore what truly made me happy, content, present and fullfilled I realize that the demoninator in my unhappiness was I was living for other people, not myself.
+Shortly after I met my better half, Michelle, and we traded going out for for hiking.
 We took a five-day road trip, camping all along the Grand Canyon.
 Later on we took our first backpacking trip together to Havasupai, and it was obvious what I'd been missing in my life.

 Five years later, I consistently photograph and document our expeditions, which include hiking, camping, packrafting, backpacking, and rock climbing.
 Letting go of material pursuits, while investing my time and money in creating memories, is the best thing I've ever done.
 Not to mention what I save by not blowing paychecks at bars.

 "A people without the knowledge of their past history, origin and culture is like a tree without roots." - Marcus Garvey